sguillema/ssb19_iot_portfolio/portfolio/blog/README.md

 Before we could actually link the data straight to metabase though, our data had to be properly formatted in the database.
 My team had a meeting to establish a protocol for our messaging services to consolidate our budget for messaging (IoT devices are low power, and as a result cannot afford to send big packets so often) and also so that data could be universally interpreted, no matter what device or sensor type.
 A key decision in our data structure were the following factors:
 - We should share the same collection in our database
-- We wouldn all use the same broker for out IoTs
+- We would all use the same broker for out IoTs
 - Data would be filtered out by a key representing our IoT devices

-After consulting everyone for how many digits their readings would take, came to a rough first draft of our messaging protocol.
+After consulting everyone for how many digits their readings would take, we came to a rough first draft of our messaging protocol.
 It would later be developed into a Wiki on our Microsoft Team from which we could freely modify, as we would need to update definitions as we went.

 ![Messaging Protocol](../.vuepress/public/spr2_messagingprotocol.png)
-*The messaging protocol at the end of sprint 2*
+*Above: The messaging protocol at the end of sprint 2*

 ![Dictionary](../.vuepress/public/spr2_dictionary.png)
 *The symbol dictionary the team created; to make sure we did not overlap our data*